-Fulguration: When set to fulguration mode, the ESU takes the coagulation mode to an extremely high voltage to arc the energy from the electrode to the animal.
-That allows veterinarians to achieve hemostasis quickly over a large area.
+Fulguration: When set to fulguration mode, the ESU takes the coagulation mode to an extremely high voltage to arc the energy from the electrode to the patient.
+That allows surgeons to achieve hemostasis quickly over a large area.
 Fulguration, often referred to as spray, can be thought of as non-contact coagulation.